• Skip to main content

 Serving suggestions

-This milkshake is fun served with whipped cream, especially coconut whipped cream.
+This milkshake is fun served with whipped cream, especially coconut whipped cream and vegan chocolate sauce.
 Try to toast more shredded coconut then needed so you can garnish your glass using it as well.

 Close up on a glass that's filled with a homemade coconut milkshake.
 The glass is topped with coconut whipped cream, sliced bananas and toasted shredded coconut.